 The area of the Presqu’ile is best accessed by metro.
 The stations will be well signposted and there will be modifications to the entrances and exits of stations.

-Please take note: The metro station Vieux Lyon (line D) will be closed the 8, 9 and 10th of December from 19h30.
 There will also be no buses in circulation in the Presqu’ile or Vieux Lyon during the evenings of the Festival.

 There will however be 4 bus lines “Full Moon” running during the night between 1h and 3h.
 On Friday the 7th and Saturday the 8th of December, you can travel with a special ticket which costs 3€.